-While it is a sovereign right of all states to regulate labour migration, it is unlikely that all irregular migration can be prevented.
-People may still cross borders and enter the labour market in conditions of irregularity.
-Nonetheless, irregularity of their status should not mean migrant workers have no rights and should not enjoy the protections guaranteed under international, regional and national human rights laws.
+While it is a sovereign right of all states to regulate labour migration, the exercise of this right is guided by States' international human rights and labour rights commitments.
+Irregularity of status of people who cross borders and enter the labour market in conditions of irregularity should not mean they have no rights and should not enjoy the protections guaranteed under international, regional and national human rights laws.
 Irregular labour migration frequently results in situations of vulnerability, leads to labour market disruptions and undercuts wages, especially for low-paid workers.
 Improving labour standards and promoting rights for migrant workers in an irregular situation will lift the floor for all workers.

-The human rights, including fundamental rights at work, of all workers, must be protected in adherence of international law.
-A broad range of human rights and labour instruments of both specific and general application provide key normative foundations for addressing irregular labour migration and protecting the rights of migrant workers, regardless of status (see for more detail in Annex II).
+The human rights of all workers, including fundamental rights at work, must be protected in adherence of international law.
+A broad range of international human rights and labour instruments of both specific and general application provide key normative foundations for addressing irregular labour migration and protecting the rights of migrant workers, regardless of status (see for more detail in Annex II).
 The human rights of all migrant workers and members of their families are protected by core UN human rights treaties.
 6 These treaties are highly ratified and make few distinctions between citizens and non-citizens, including those in an irregular situation (UN Special Rapporteur on the Human Rights of Non-Citizens).
 Explicit recognition of the specific rights and freedoms of migrant workers in an irregular situation can be found in Chapter III of the International Convention on the Rights of Migrant Workers and Members of Their Families (ICRMW).
 7 These rights include, among others: